Bella Thorne Reveals She Was Sexually Abused As A Child, Tells Fans To ‘Stay Strong’ In Tearful #TimesUp Video

 Based on the comments in Bella Thorne’s social media accounts, not everyone is convinced that she was a victim of sexual abuse — or at least, question the purpose of her confession– because of how she usually presents herself in public.
 Some even accused her of using the story to catch people’s attention.

-However, many still came to her defense, calling out “victim-shamers” and explained that the very reason why men and women with history of sexual abuse do not come forward with their story is because of naysayers like them.
+However, many still came to her defense, calling out “victim-shamers” and explained that the very reason why men and women with a history of sexual abuse do not come forward with their story is because of naysayers like them.

 Most of ppl judging her story based on how she wears, nd hw she posting her nude selfies.
 A girl doesn't need to perfect to have her story to be heard.
 Jst bcause she's wild doesn't mean tht her story is invalid or she's just seeking fr attention.